 - 1.1 Section 29 and Section 42 of the Rights of Persons with Disabilities Act, 2016, mandate the appropriate Government to take measures to promote universal service and universal access in the information & communication sector, including access to films for persons with hearing and visual disabilities.
-Section 40 and 44 provide for mandatory observance of accessibility norms and creation of accessibility features approved under the building plans to all public buildings. - 1.2 These guidelines lay down Accessibility Standards for public exhibition of feature films for persons with hearing and visual impairment.
+Section 40 and 44 provide for mandatory observance of accessibility norms and creation of accessibility features approved under the building plans to all public buildings as per the Harmonized Guidelines and Space Standards for barrier Free Built Environment for Persons with Disability and Elderly Persons issued by Ministry of Housing and Urban Affairs, Government of India. - 1.2 These guidelines lay down Accessibility Standards for public exhibition of feature films for persons with hearing and visual impairment.
 The Guidelines are applicable for those feature films that are certified by the Central Board of Film Certification (CBFC) for public exhibition in cinema halls/movie theatres for commercial purposes.
-The focus of these guidelines is not only on the content but also on the information and assistive devices needed by persons with disabilities to enjoy films in cinema theatres. - 1.3 The effective date shall be the date of notification of the Guidelines.
+The focus of these guidelines is not only on the content but also on the information, assistive devices and other support needed by persons with disabilities to enjoy films in cinema theatres. - 1.3 The effective date of implementation shall be the date of issue of the Guidelines.